AbolarinMary/LITA-SALES-PROJECT/README.md

 group by product
 order by Total_sales desc
 ```
-Shoe is the highest selling product with a total sales value of 613380
+Insight: Shoe is the highest selling product with a total sales value of 613380

 **calculate total revenue per product.**